Welcome To Our Blog

 Introduction

 We have a platform from which we offer hands-on labs for upskilling and learning needs.
-This SaaS solution from Nuvepro exists for more than 5 years now and has been serving labs well.
+This SaaS solution from Nuvepro has existed for more than 5 years now and has been serving labs well.
 Recently we started seeing some strange behaviors with the lab states.
 A lab state can be Started, Stopped, Created, Deleted, etc.

 The high-level architecture looks something like the one below.